Reputable Phoenix Attorney Assists with Chapter 7 Bankruptcy

 - You get a quick discharge — If the court accepts your bankruptcy petition, you can get an official discharge of your qualifying debt, meaning you’re free and clear and don’t have to repay those creditors, within a matter of two or three months.

 Chapter 7 bankruptcy is not for everyone.
-But with Michael Gerity, you’ll get an honest appraisal of your situation, a full disclosure of the pros and cons for your unique circumstances, and reliable advice based on your best interests.
+But with Bankruptcy and Estate Planning Pros, you’ll get an honest appraisal of your situation, a full disclosure of the pros and cons for your unique circumstances, and reliable advice based on your best interests.

 Contact our Phoenix office to schedule a free bankruptcy consultation

 When considering bankruptcy, the most important thing is to get advice from an ethical attorney who will put your best interests first.
-Michael Gerity of Bankruptcy Pros has a strong reputation for integrity in Phoenix and throughout Maricopa County and the rest of Arizona.
+Bankruptcy and Estate Planning Pros has a strong reputation for integrity in Phoenix and throughout Maricopa County and the rest of Arizona.
 To learn more about how we can help you discharge your overwhelming debt, call us at 602-529-6881 or contact our office online to schedule a free consultation.